 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The S80 3.2 ($39,600) is powered by a 3.2-liter 235-horsepower inline 6-cylinder engine driving the front wheels.
-Standard are a power glass sunroof; dual-zone automatic climate control with pollen filter; AM/FM/6CD/MP3 160-watt audio with eight speakers and auxiliary input; real wood trim; leather seats; leather-wrapped tilt-and-telescope steering wheel with audio and cruise controls; leather-wrapped shift knob; eight-way power driver's seat with memory; split folding rear seat; power windows; central power locking (including the fuel filler door) with remote keyless entry; power trunk release; power heated outside mirrors with memory; auto-dimming inside mirror, an outside temperature gauge; four reading lamps; two 12-volt outlets; and 225/50R17 tires on 17-inch alloy wheels.
-New for 2009 are a Bluetooth hands-free phone interface, Rainsensor automatic windshield wipers, and a blueband tinted windshield.
+The 2010 Volvo S80 3.2 ($39,200) comes with a 235-hp 3.2-liter inline-6 and front-wheel drive.
+Standard are dual-zone automatic climate control with pollen filter; AM/FM/6CD/MP3 160-watt audio with eight speakers, auxiliary input, and USB connection; Bluetooth telephone interface; real wood trim; leather seats; leather-wrapped tilt-and-telescope steering wheel with audio and cruise controls; leather-wrapped shift knob; eight-way power front seats with memory for the driver; split folding rear seat; power windows; central power locking (including the fuel filler door) with remote keyless entry; power trunk release; power heated outside mirrors with memory; auto-dimming inside mirror; outside temperature gauge; four reading lamps; two 12-volt outlets; and 225/50R17 tires on 17-inch alloy wheels.
+Options include a power sunroof ($1,000) and 18-inch wheels with 245/40R18 tires ($750).

 Volvo cites studies suggesting that up to 90 percent of all traffic accidents are caused by driver fatigue and/or distraction.
-Based on this finding, Volvo introduced a Collision Avoidance Package ($1,695) for the S80 in mid-2008.
-The package includes Adaptive Cruise Control (ACC), Collision Warning with Brake Support (CWAB), Distance Alert (DA), Driver Alert Control (DAC), and Lane Departure Warning (LDW).
-Also optional is the blind-spot information system, or BLIS ($695), that senses vehicles in the right and left blind spots and delivers a warning if there's something there.
+Based on this finding, Volvo offers the Technology Package ($1,700), consisting of Adaptive Cruise Control (ACC), Collision Warning with Brake Support (CWAB), Distance Alert (DA), Driver Alert Control (DAC), and Lane Departure Warning (LDW).
+Also optional is the blind-spot information system, or BLIS ($700), that senses vehicles in the right and left blind spots and delivers a warning if there's something there.

 The Volvo S80 may be the best looking sedan in the mid-range luxury class.
 It's arguably the most distinctive.
 Younger people may find that surprising, but folks with longer memories will not.
 From the late 1940s, well into the 1970s, Volvos ranged from functionally handsome (recall the 122 and 144 sedans) to quirky-sexy (the 1800 ES Sport wagon).
 For a while after that, as tighter budgets for new-model development forced Volvo to de-prioritize styling, the company cleverly promoted packing-crate ugliness as a self-righteous virtue.
 It was a successful strategy, and it bought the independent Swedish automaker another 20 years of survival.
 Thankfully, however, sometime in the 1990s Volvo rediscovered curves.